Yes, virgin coconut oil is good for weight loss. Many have lost weight eating virgin coconut oil. Do you know why?

 Yes, of course.
 You can store coconut oil literally anywhere.

-But if it's other types of refined coconut oil or virgin coconut oil, then you may have problems using it when you take it out of fridge since these coconut oils will turn rock-solid at temperatures below 76 °F (24 °C).
+But if it's other types of refined coconut oil (like RBD coconut oil) or virgin coconut oil, then you may have problems using it when you take it out of fridge since these coconut oils will turn rock-solid at temperatures below 76 °F (24 °C).
 You'll need to warm it up before it turns liquid again for you to use.
 Otherwise, you'll have a hard time scooping it up for use.

 Actually, it's not necessary to store coconut oil in a refrigerator since it contains predominantly saturated fats, which are highly resistant to ...
 Continue reading "Can You Store Coconut Oil in the Fridge?"